evshiron/nwjs-builder-phoenix/docs/FAQs.md

 NW.js is not Electron.
 Using a zip file in NW.js, no matter as a separated `.nw` or combined with the executable, will require unzipping at every time the app launches, which results in a longer launch time, current working directory change and possibly slient crashes if unzipped path is longer than 255/260 characters.

-If you want to reduce the amount of files, try using `webpack` or something like that to pack project sources and most of node modules into bundles. `devDependencies` are ignored automatically (so if a node module is packed into bundles, make it `devDependencies`).
+If you want to reduce the amount of files, try using `webpack` or something like that to pack project sources and most of node modules into bundles. `devDependencies` are ignored automatically (so if a node module is supposed to be packed into bundles, make it a `devDependency`).

 > Icons on Windows?